MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-web-dashboard-perf.md

 - Export the alerts to Excel for further analysis
 - Modify your selection of legend or enable/disable **Visualize objects by performance**, customized to your personal needs

-To perform these actions, hover your mouse over the widget and click on the ellipsis **...** on the top right corner of the widget.
+To perform these actions, hover your mouse over the widget and select the ellipsis **...** at the top right corner of the widget.
 This will display actions available for the widget.

    * Select **Set vertical axis** to modify the scale values of the y axis and select **Save**.
    * Select **Export to Excel** to export the alert data to an Excel file.
    * Select **Personalize** to change your selection of columns to be displayed or to group alerts.
 Select **Save personalization** when you've completed making your changes.

 ## Next steps

 To learn how to create a dashboard in the new web console with the State widget, see [How create a dashboard with the State widget in the Web console](manage-create-web-dashboard-state.md).